refrigence/refrigence.github.io/index.md

 ## Sungyong You PhD

-I am the Director of the Cancer Bioinformatics Core and the Urologic Oncology Bioinformatics Group at Cedars-Sinai Medical Center.
+I am the Director of Urologic Oncology Bioinformatics Group at Cedars-Sinai Medical Center.

-### We are actively hiring talented Research Bioinformatician

 ### Sungyong.You@cshs.org